d3/d3-hexbin/README.md

     .attr("transform", function(d) { return "translate(" + d.x + "," + d.y + ")"; })
     .attr("d", hexbin.hexagon());
 ```

+This method ignores the hexbin’s [extent](#hexbin_extent); it may return bins outside the extent if necessary to contain the specified points.

 <a href="hexagon" href="#hexagon">#</a> hexbin.<b>hexagon</b>([<i>radius</i>])